PoisotLab/ms_mangal_synthesis/manuscript.md

 as ecologists as the absence of data on phylogeny or species occurrence would be.
 As a conclusion to this article, we would like to frame the aggregation of data on species interaction networks in standardized databases as both a requirement justified by fundamental science, and as an opportunity to conduct novel experiments on the prediction of ecological networks.
+In fact, re-analysis of the raw food web data contained in `mangal.io` recently allowed @macdonald20revisiting to develop a novel model of food web structure, which outperforms previous proposition for the relationship between species richness and link number.

 First, we *require* to collect data on species interactions following their measurement *in situ* because there is mounting evidence that they cannot